Table of Contents

 Atomic Blocks or Getwid?
 Which one do you need for your next project?
 We decided to compare these two popular Gutenberg addons for WordPress to help you quickly grasp the differences and similarities.

-Both plugins are created by reputable WordPress companies with many years of expertise under the belt.
+Both plugins are created by reputable WordPress companies with many years of expertise under their belt.
 Atomic Blocks is made by StudioPress and WP Engine.
 Getwid (sometimes incorrectly spelled as GetWid – please do avoid this styling) is a Gutenberg addon by MotoPress.

 Both plugins offer free Gutenberg blocks for different needs.